Jaypov/consensus-academy-final-project/README.md

 yarn bootstrap
 ```

-boot up UI (wait for previous step to full complete, ABI's must be generated, contracts deployed and tests passed, tests are verbose you will see when they pass)
+in a new terminal window, boot up the UI (wait for previous step to full complete, ABI's must be generated, contracts deployed and tests passed, tests are verbose you will see when they pass)

 ```javascript
 yarn dev